Josh Jung Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in the league.
+- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 16th in the league.

-- The Red Sox's 4.41 team ERA ranks 19th among all MLB pitching staffs.
+- The Red Sox's 4.38 team ERA ranks 18th across all MLB pitching staffs.

+- Red Sox pitchers combine to surrender 112 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Bello gets the start for the Red Sox, his 14th of the season.
-He is 5-5 with a 3.08 ERA and 67 strikeouts in 73 2/3 innings pitched.
+- The Red Sox will send Crawford (3-4) out for his ninth start of the season.
+He is 3-4 with a 3.77 ERA and 55 strikeouts in 57 1/3 innings pitched.

-- In his last outing on Thursday against the Miami Marlins, the right-hander went seven innings, allowing one earned run while surrendering two hits.
+- In his last time out on Saturday against the Toronto Blue Jays, the righty threw 5 2/3 innings, allowing two earned runs while surrendering three hits.

-- The 24-year-old has a 3.08 ERA and 8.3 strikeouts per nine innings across 13 games this season, while allowing a batting average of .234 to his opponents.
+- The 27-year-old has an ERA of 3.77, with 8.6 strikeouts per nine innings, in 16 games this season.
+Opponents have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.